Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 ## Release resources

-After you have finished working with the camera, stop the camera and clean up the application environment:
+After you have finished working with the camera, follow the steps below to stop the camera and clean up the application environment:

 1. If autofocus is switched on, switch if off using the `StopFocusing()` method of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class: